semihyagcioglu/increment/How I Work.md

 [4] [ZenPen](http://www.zenpen.io/) is the ultimate minimalist web app I found so far for writing.
 It helps you to focus on the content.
 I just write and save as markdown to continue writing offline.

 [5] [LaTeX](http://www.latex-project.org/) is a treat for your eyes.
-Every time I see a document, either printed or not I notice if it is written in LaTeX.
+Every time I see a document, either printed or not, I will notice if it is written in LaTeX.
 It is that good.

 **Thanks** to Kevin McKeown for inspiring me to write this, and Evrim Doğanyiğit, Aykut Aras, and Mehmet Kordacı for reading drafts of this.